-Gouled grew up in a Somali household in Ethiopia which he says opened his eyes up to a myriad of experiences from a young age.
-Both his parents took meticulous care in how they adorned themselves, and emphasized in him the importance of grooming.
-"My mother would pridefully wear colorful Diracs (ankle length Somali dresses), with elaborately embroidered shawls, and matching jewelry almost everyday.
-She would always have henna on her hands, and feet.
-Iridescent blue eyeliner would always coat her eyes.
-My mother has never been a stranger to standing out, I learned the importance of being bold in my self expression through her.
-My father on the other hand instilled in me the importance in the minuscule.
-He would wear impeccably tailored suits to work everyday, his shoes were always polished and he carried himself with a grace and self-importance that I hope to one day embody."
-He says it was through observing both his parents that he was able to see that style is as much about the way you present yourself sartorially, as it is about how you carry and conduct yourself; and his identity is a testament to that.
+Gouled grew up in a Somali household in Ethiopia, which they say exposed them to a variety of experiences from a young age.
+Both their parents took meticulous care in how they adorned themselves and emphasized the importance of grooming.
+"My mother would proudly wear colorful Diracs (ankle-length Somali dresses), elaborately embroidered shawls, and matching jewelry almost every day.
+She would always have henna on her hands and feet, and iridescent blue eyeliner would always adorn her eyes.
+She has never been a stranger to standing out, and I learned the importance of bold self-expression through her.
+On the other hand, my father instilled in me the importance of the minutiae.
+He would wear impeccably tailored suits to work every day, keep his shoes polished, and carry himself with a grace and self-importance that I hope to one day embody."
+They say that by observing both of their parents, they were able to see that style is as much about the way you present yourself sartorially as it is about how you carry and conduct yourself, and their identity is a testament to that.

-However, since Ethiopia is an extremely conservative country, he says "while I've been here, I haven't been as boldly dressed as I am on my social media, however I've still managed to retain a sense of rebelliousness towards the social norms within the country by being daring with my aesthetic choices.
-I'd lived in New York for 5 years before moving back to Addis, and while there I dressed in a similar manner to the images I post online.
-Being in Ethiopia however has given me the time to reconnect with my childhood & has allowed me the space to work on my creative projects.
-The images I've posted while I've been here serve as a tool to forecast a future where one day we will all be able to live as freely and authentically as we wish to."
+However, since Ethiopia is an extremely conservative country, they say, "While I've been here, I haven't dressed as boldly as I do on my social media, but I've still managed to retain a sense of rebelliousness toward the social norms within the country by being daring with my aesthetic choices.
+I lived in New York for 5 years before moving back to Addis, and while there, I dressed similarly to the images I post online.
+Being in Ethiopia, however, has given me the time to reconnect with my childhood and has allowed me the space to work on my creative projects.
+The images I've posted while I've been here serve as a tool to envision a future where one day we will all be able to live as freely and authentically as we wish to."

 Credits: Photography: Brian Siambi